jrengdahl/cross/README.md

 mods to crosstool-ng which are contained in the project at https://github.com/jrengdahl/crosstool-ng-openmp.
 After downloading my modified version of crosstool-ng, follow the instructions at https://crosstool-ng.github.io/docs to build and install ct-ng.
+You can then use the modified ct-ng and the .config files in this project to build several GCC toolchains.

 The Windows 10 cross-compilers are built from a Cygwin64 bash shell.
 The Linux versions are built using Debian running under Windows Subsystem for Linux (WSL).
+These should work equally well under any real Linux system.

 ## Cygwin issues